Exceptional Student Education

 MGF 1106 Mathematics for Liberal Arts (Recommended for the FTCE General Knowledge Exam); College Algebra; or Statistics

 3 Hours of Introduction to Children & Adolescent Development in the Education Setting OR

 Introduction to the Teaching Profession (EDF1005) at Tallahassee Community College

-OR Human Development (DEP2004) / Child Development (CHD2220) at Tallahassee Community College
+AND Human Development (DEP2004) OR Child Development (CHD2220) at Tallahassee Community College

 Hybrid Day or Evening Programs

 Students may choose from either our day or evening programs.
 Day students will complete the curriculum within five semesters, and our evening students will complete within six semesters.

 Courses in Spring 2021 will be a mix of hybrid and online courses.
 Online courses will be delivered either synchronous or asynchronous.
 (Students may request medical accomodations to have their Spring 2021 courses delivered online.)